-- (a) Intent: To protect the water quality of the surface water and the stormwater management systems managed by Lake County and to evaluate the impact on downstream property owners. - (b) All permittees shall manage storm water runoff to protect downstream receiving water bodies from water quality degradation. - (c) All cultivation activities shall comply with the California State Water Board, the Central Valley Regional Water Quality Control Board, and the North Coast Region Water Quality Control Board orders, regulations, and procedures as appropriate. - (d) Outdoor cultivation, including any topsoil, pest management, or fertilizer used for the cultivation cannabis shall not be located within 100 feet of any spring, top of bank of any creek or seasonal stream, edge of lake, delineated wetland or vernal pool.
-For purposes of determining the edge of Clear Lake, the setback shall be measured from the full lake level of 7.79 feet on the Rumsey Gauge. - (e) The illicit discharge of irrigation or storm water from the premises, as defined in Title 40 of the Code of Federal Regulations, Section 122.26, which could result in degradation of water quality of any water body is prohibited. - (f) All permittees shall prepare a Storm Water Management Plan based on the requirements of the California Regional Water Quality Control Board Central Valley Region or the California Regional Water Quality Control Board North Coast Region to be approved by the Lake County Water Resources Department.
-In addition to those requirements, the plan shall include: - a.
-Identification of any Lake County maintained drainage or conveyance system that the stormwater is discharged into and documentation that the stormwater discharge is in compliance with the design parameters of those structures. - b.
-Identification of any public roads and bridges that are downstream of the discharge point and documentation that the stormwater discharge is in compliance with the design parameters of any such bridges. - c.
-Documentation that the discharge of stormwater from the site will not increase the volume of water that historically has flow onto adjacent properties. - d.
-Documentation that the discharge of stormwater will not increase flood elevations downstream of the discharge point. - e.
-Documentation that the discharge of stormwater will not degrade water quality of any water body. - f.
-Documentation of compliance with the requirements of Chapter 29, Storm Water Management Ordinance of the Lake County Ordinance Code. - g.
-Describe the proposed grading of the property. - h.
-Describe the storm water management system. - i.
+(a) Intent: To protect the water quality of the surface water and the stormwater management systems managed by Lake County and to evaluate the impact on downstream property owners.

+(b) All permittees shall manage storm water runoff to protect downstream receiving water bodies from water quality degradation.

+(c) All cultivation activities shall comply with the California State Water Board, the Central Valley Regional Water Quality Control Board, and the North Coast Region Water Quality Control Board orders, regulations, and procedures as appropriate.

+(d) Outdoor cultivation, including any topsoil, pest management, or fertilizer used for the cultivation cannabis shall not be located within 100 feet of any spring, top of bank of any creek or seasonal stream, edge of lake, delineated wetland or vernal pool.
+For purposes of determining the edge of Clear Lake, the setback shall be measured from the full lake level of 7.79 feet on the Rumsey Gauge.

+(e) The illicit discharge of irrigation or storm water from the premises, as defined in Title 40 of the Code of Federal Regulations, Section 122.26, which could result in degradation of water quality of any water body is prohibited.

+(f) All permittees shall prepare a Storm Water Management Plan based on the requirements of the California Regional Water Quality Control Board Central Valley Region or the California Regional Water Quality Control Board North Coast Region to be approved by the Lake County Water Resources Department.
+In addition to those requirements, the plan shall include:

+a.
+Identification of any Lake County maintained drainage or conveyance system that the stormwater is discharged into and documentation that the stormwater discharge is in compliance with the design parameters of those structures.

+b.
+Identification of any public roads and bridges that are downstream of the discharge point and documentation that the stormwater discharge is in compliance with the design parameters of any such bridges.

+c.
+Documentation that the discharge of stormwater from the site will not increase the volume of water that historically has flow onto adjacent properties.

+d.
+Documentation that the discharge of stormwater will not increase flood elevations downstream of the discharge point.

+e.
+Documentation that the discharge of stormwater will not degrade water quality of any water body.

+f.
+Documentation of compliance with the requirements of Chapter 29, Storm Water Management Ordinance of the Lake County Ordinance Code.

+g.
+Describe the proposed grading of the property.

+h.
+Describe the storm water management system.

+i.
 Describe the best management practices (BMPs) that will be used during construction and those that will be used post-construction.
-Post-construction BMPs shall be maintained through the life of the permit. - j.
+Post-construction BMPs shall be maintained through the life of the permit. j.
 Describe what parameters will be monitored and the methodology of the monitoring program.

+If the total area of ground disturbance during construction of a project is 1 or more acres, the project proponent must enroll under the State Water Quality Control Board's Construction General Permit prior to the initiation of construction.
+In conjunction with enrollment under this Permit, a Storm Water Pollution Prevention Plan, Erosion Control Plan, and a Hazardous Materials Management/Spill Response Plan must be created and implemented during construction to avoid or minimize the potential for erosion, sedimentation, or accidental release of hazardous materials.

-12.2.
-List of Responsible Parties and Contact Information
+13.2.
+List of Stormwater Manager(s) and Contact Information